kaanathas/Notification-demo/README.md

 # TODO

-   - [ ] Create the queue it will trigger the lambda
+   - [x] Create the queue it will trigger the lambda
-   - [ ] Create FIFO type queue
+   - [x] Create FIFO type queue
-   - [ ] Do the unit test
+   - [ ] Do the unit test  :pray:
    - [ ] Cleanup the code  :v:
    - [ ] Rewrite the document  :relaxed: